tvoul/azure-dynamic-monitor/README.md

 ### 6. rbac_tenant - tenant from RBAC created
 ### 7. filter_by - what you wish to filter the resource api call by
 *example: tagname eq 'find-me'*
-### 8. query - the query you wish to run in application insights. " and name == 'app-name'" will be concatenated at the end of your query. \
+### 8. query - the query you wish to run in application insights. "
+note: " and name == 'app-name'" will be concatenated at the end of your query. \
 *example query: requests| where timestamp > ago(24h)* \
 *resulting query in code: requests| where timestamp > ago(24h) and name == 'app-name'*
 ### 9. email_trigger - url to the http triggered Logic App (or similar solution)